The Handmaid's Tale | A cry for power

 She wrote more than forty books, critical essays, and also poetry.
 She won the Booker Prize with The Blind Assassin, the Giller Prize in Canada, and the Premio Mondello in Italy with Alias Grace.
 In 2019 it appeared The Handmaid’s Tale sequel: The Testaments, told by some of the characters already met in the first book.

 A too bizarre idea

-In a future in which wars and chemical pollution prevent the population from reproducing, born – from a golpe – the Republic of Gilead.
+In a future where wars and chemical pollution prevent the population from reproducing, born – from a golpe – the Republic of Gilead.
 It is a state based on a theonomic ideology with a patriarchal society.
-The government removes the opponents and forces the women who are still fertile – the handmaids – to produce children for the ruling class of men: the Commanders.
-Offred (whose name comes from “Of Fred”, her household) is the woman who tells the story.
+The government removes the opponents and forces the women still fertile – the handmaids – to produce children for the ruling class of men: the Commanders.
+Offred (whose name comes from “Of Fred,” her household) is the woman who tells the story.
 She describes her life as a handmaid.
-Thanks to some flashbacks, the reader can also reconstruct the story before the Republic of Gilead.
+Thanks to some flashbacks, the reader can reconstruct the story before the Republic of Gilead.

 The Handmaid’s Tale is not a dystopian novel

 Although critics define The Handmaid’s Tale as a dystopian novel, its author prefers the term speculative fiction to distinguish it from science fiction.
 The latter is considered pure entertainment, whereas Atwood pretends to be more realistic with her readers.

 She invents nothing, but she sourced from her studies of early American Puritans at Harvard, especially for religious references.
 She acts as a scientist, makes hypotheses, and tries to give them an answer: “If this, then that.”